Discover the 10 best books on China for kids! Learn about Chinese culture and read children’s books with Chinese characters.

 The Tang Dynasty, 618-906) was a high point in Chinese civilization, where silk was the most highly prized in the ancient Western world.
 Silk traveled the 7,000 trade route from China to Byzantium, a perilous journey across mountains, steppes, and deserts of Central Asia.

 At each stop, silk is traded for other goods, specific to that area.
 Ideas too are exchanged, as people from different countries and religions cross paths.
-The ends notes are also fascinating, detailing more of the rich history of the Silk Road.
+The end notes are also fascinating, detailing more of the rich history of the Silk Road.

 Pair this book with The Plant Hunters: True Stories of Their Daring Adventures to the Far Corners of the Earth to find out how the silk industry spread beyond China.
-I also have a post on My Silk Road Heritage using another picture book, A Single Pebble: A Story of the Silk Road

 1. The Magic Horse of Han Gan by Chen Jiang Hong